Alfred Meyer

 Gustav Alfred Julius Meyer (5 October 1891 – 11 April 1945) was a Nazi Party official and politician.
 He joined the Nazi Party in 1928 and was the Gauleiter of North Westphalia from 1931 to 1945, the Oberpräsident of the Province of Westphalia from 1938 to 1945 and the Reichsstatthalter of Lippe and Schaumburg-Lippe from 1933 to 1945.

-By the time of his death at the end of World War II in Europe, he was a State Secretary and Deputy Reichsminister in the Reich Ministry for the Occupied Eastern Territories (Reichsministerium für die Besetzten Ostgebiete or Ostministerium).
+In 1941 he became the Permanent Deputy to the Reichsminister of the Reich Ministry for the Occupied Eastern Territories.
 He represented the ministry with Georg Leibbrandt in the January 1942 Wannsee Conference, at which the genocidal Final Solution to the Jewish Question was planned.

-Meyer committed suicide in April 1945.
+Near the end of World War II in Europe, Meyer committed suicide in April 1945.

 Early life

-Meyer was born in Göttingen, the son of a Prussian civil servant who was stationed in Göttingen due to his official duties.
+Meyer was born in Göttingen, the son of a Prussian civil servant who was stationed there for his official duties.
 The middle-class family was originally from Essen.
 He was educated at the Gymnasium in Soest, graduating in 1911.

-In 1912 he became a Fahnenjunker (cadet officer) with Infantry Regiment 68 (Koblenz), passing his officer exam in 1913 and being promoted to Leutnant.
-During World War I he fought with Infantry Regiment 363 on the Western Front, earning the Iron Cross First and Second Class and the Wound Badge.
+A conservative and a monarchist, Meyer aspired to become a Prussian military officer.
+However, upon graduation, he entered the University of Lausanne to study law.
+After one term in Lausanne, he unexpectedly received an appointment as a Fahnenjunker (cadet officer) with the 68th (6th Rhenish) Infantry Regiment in Koblenz in 1912.
+He passed his officer exam and was commissioned as a Leutnant on 16 June 1913.
+During World War I he fought with Infantry Regiment 363 on the Western Front, earning the Iron Cross first and second class and the Wound Badge.
 Promoted to Oberleutnant in June 1916, he was wounded and captured by the French in April 1917.
 This experience, according to Meyer, was especially traumatic and left him with a hatred against France.
-Released from captivity in March 1920, the downsized Reichswehr had no use for him and he left the army in October with the rank of Hauptmann (Captain).
+Released from captivity in March 1920, the downsized Reichswehr had no use for him and he left the army in October with the rank of Hauptmann.

-After the war, Meyer studied jurisprudence and political science at the Universities of Bonn and then Würzburg.
+After the war, Meyer studied jurisprudence and political science at the Universities of Bonn and Würzburg.
 He graduated with a PhD in 1922 and joined the legal department of a Gelsenkirchen mining firm.
 In 1924, he joined the local Masonic lodge.
 Meyer was also the chairman of the local Kyffhäuserbund unit.
 He married Dorothee Capell in 1925 and had five daughters with her.